tildearrow/furnace/doc/2-interface/settings.md

   **Display Chinese (Simplified) characters**\
   **Display Chinese (Traditional) characters**\
   **Display Korean characters**
-  - only toggle this option if you have enough graphics memory.
+  - only toggle these options if you have enough graphics memory.
   - these are a temporary solution until dynamic font atlas is implemented in Dear ImGui.

 - **Number of recent files**